 Will my local Home To Home partner shelter help with spay and neuter services?

 Yes!
-The majority of shelters utilizing our program will offer spay/neuter services for any animal in need of this service for the same cost they would charge for an animal that is adopted out of their facility.
-Contact your local affiliated shelter to find out more details.
+The majority of organizations that are part of the Home To Home™ Network offer spay/neuter services for the exact cost they would charge for pets currently housed in their facility.
+Contact your local affiliated shelter (or other animal welfare organization) to find out more details.

 How do you ensure that the animal is healthy?